Zariski decompositions of numerical cycle classes: Introduction

 \section{Introduction}

 In \cite{zariski62} Zariski introduced a fundamental tool for understanding linear series on surfaces now known as the Zariski decomposition.
+This was extended to pseudo-effective divisors by \cite{fujita79}.
 Given a pseudo-effective divisor $L$ on a smooth surface, the Zariski decomposition is an expression $L = P + N$ where $P$ is a nef $\mathbb{Q}$-divisor and $N$ is an effective $\mathbb{Q}$-divisor that is ``rigid'' in a strong sense.
 The key property of the decomposition -- and Zariski's original motivation for studying it -- is that $P$ captures all the information about sections of $L$.
 More precisely, the natural inclusion map yields an identification $H^{0}(X,\mathcal{O}_{X}(\lfloor mP \rfloor)) = H^{0}(X,\mathcal{O}_{X}(mL))$ for every positive integer $m$.

 Zariski's construction is generalized to divisors on smooth varieties of arbitrary dimension by the $\sigma$-decomposition of \cite{nakayama04} (and also by many related decompositions due to other authors; see \cite{pro04} for a survey of these constructions).
 Just as for surfaces, the $\sigma$-decomposition of a pseudo-effective divisor $L$ is a sum